MasterJ767/Hex-Strategy-3/README.md

 This work-in-progress game is a unity project inspired by Civilisation VI and Humankind.

-This is the second iteration of the project.
-The first followed the Catlike Coding tutorial more strictly.
+This is the third iteration of the project.
+The first two iterations followed the Catlike Coding tutorial more strictly.
 This version uses my own implementations but follows the tutorial series for a suggested structure on when to include which features.

 How to Use
 -------------